 Apr 22, 2022: Checked that picks represent the best recommendations and the products are in stock.

 Feb 22, 2022: Checked that picks represent the best recommendations and that the products are available.

-Our recommendations above are what we think are currently the best blenders for ice crushing for most people in each price range.
+Our recommendations above are what we think are currently the best blenders for crushing ice for most people in each price range.
 We factor in the price (a cheaper blender wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no blenders that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for blenders for ice crushing.
+If you would like to choose for yourself, here is the list of all our reviews for blenders for ice-crushing.
 Be careful not to get too caught up in the details.
 While no blender is perfect, most blenders are great enough to please almost everyone, and the differences are often not noticeable unless you look for them.